top of page

 About

-Radon nominates its writers for nearly a dozen awards.
+Radon nominates its writers for over a dozen awards.
 They include the Pushcart Prize, Best of the Net, O. Henry Prize, Best Microfiction, PEN/Dau Short Story Prize, Best Small Fictions, New Weird Horror Award, Best Horror of the Year, and Best New Poets.

 Epic Journeys - Sam Chivers